Communication is key in every aspect of life.

 Don’t Get Lost in Translation: How Non-Native Speakers Can Communicate With Confidence

 Sometimes it even seems like we switch to a different personality when using a language other than our native.
-We become insecure and struggle to express our own thoughts.
+We become insecure and struggle to express our thoughts.

 But how do we learn to speak confidently even when some things get lost in translation?